 Example 4.
 U.S. corporation P owns 100% of the stock of QSub corporation DS1.
 DS1 is included in P's federal income tax return, even though DS1 is not included in P's consolidated financial statements on either a consolidated basis or on the equity method.
 DS1 has current year net income of \$100 after taking into account its \$40 interest payment to P. P has net income of \$1,040 after recognition of the interest income from DS1.
-Because DS1 is an includible corporation, 100% of the net income of both P and DS1 must be reported on Form 1120S of P's U.S. federal income tax return, and the intercompany interest income and expense must be removed by consolidation elimination entries.
+Because DS1 is a QSub, 100% of the net income of both P and DS1 must be reported on Form 1120S of P's U.S. income tax return, and the intercompany interest income and expense must be removed by consolidation elimination entries.

-P must report its financial statement net income of \$1,040 on Part I, line 4, and reports DS1's net income of \$100 on Part I, line 7.
-Then, in order to reflect the full consolidation of the financial accounting net income of P and DS1 at Part I, line 11, Net income (loss) per income statement of the corporation, the following consolidation and elimination entry is reported on Part I, line 8: offsetting entries to remove the \$40 of interest income received from DS1 included by P on line 4, and to remove the \$40 of interest expense of DS1 included in line 7 for a net change of zero.
-The result is that Part 1, line 11. reports \$1.140: \$1.040 from line 4. and \$100 from line 7.
-Stated another way, Part I, line 11, includes the entire \$1,000 net income of P, measured before recognition of the intercompany interest income from DS1 and the consolidation of DS1 operations, plus the entire \$140 net income of DS1, measured before interest expense to P. P's U.S. federal income tax group is not required to include on the attached supporting schedule for Part I, line 8 the offsetting adjustment to the intercompany elimination of interest income and interest expense (though it is permitted to do so).
+P must report its financial statement net income of \$1,040 on Part I, line 4, and reports DS1's net income of \$100 on Part I, line 7b.
+Then, in order to reflect the full consolidation of the financial accounting net income of P and DS1 at Part I, line 11, the following consolidation and elimination entries are reported on Part I, line 8: offsetting entries to remove the \$40 of interest income received from DS1 included by P on line 4, and to remove the \$40 of interest expense of DS1 included in line 7b for a net change of zero.
+The result is that Part I, line 11, reports \$1,140: \$1,040 from line 4, and \$100 from line 7b.
+Stated another way, Part I, line 11, includes the entire \$1,000 net income of P, measured before recognition of the intercompany interest income from

+DS1 and the consolidation of DS1 operations, plus the entire \$140 net income of DS1, measured before interest expense to P. P's U.S. income tax group is not required to include on the attached supporting schedule for Part I, line 8 the offsetting adjustment to the intercompany elimination of interest income and interest expense (though it is permitted to do so).